magpylib/magpylib/docs/examples/plot_09_compound_class.md

 +++

 In the following example we will create a linear arrangement of cuboid magnets with alternating polarity.
-When calling the `getB` method on the `Collection`, the result is the already the sum of the field produced by its children.
+When calling the `getB` method on the `Collection`, the result is already the sum of the field produced by its children.

 ```{code-cell} ipython3
 import magpylib as magpy